thegedge/personal-site/_posts/dev/2014/2014-04-05-april-dev-updates.md

 <!-- more -->

+First, I'll mention that I'll be headed to [PyCon](https://us.pycon.org/2014/) in Montreal next week.
+Ping me on Twitter if you'll be there too and we'll try to meet up.

-First, I've had a bug in my voxel iteration code for a few months now, and I just kind of shrugged it off and focused on other things.
+Second, I've had a bug in my voxel iteration code for a few months now, and I just kind of shrugged it off and focused on other things.
 Yesterday I decided it was time to take care of it.
 What would happen is that sometimes if you click on part of a voxel you'd end up picking the voxel to the left instead.